jacopoMauro/dm552/haskell/ex_sheet5_io_monads.md

     greets that person.
 -   Write a program that counts the number of lines read from stdin
 -   Write a program that transforms text from stdin to upper case.
+-   Rewrite one of the previous programs to take their input from a file, with the filename given as a command line argument.

 Scoreboard
 ==========